-Simulations comparing ATC, FBMC and FBIMC on a short period of time (2 times 2 weeks in winter) gave the following results:
+Simulations comparing ATC, FBMC and FBIMC on 9 weeks sampled between December 2010 and July 2011 gave the following results:

 - Day-Ahead Market Welfare and Convergence indicators are significantly better with FBMC or FBIMC than with ATCMC. - Net position volatility increases, as there is more capacity with FB and thus more cross-border exchanges.
 This is an issue for TSOs from the operational point of view that is also monitored in the current ATCMC, but the problem can be solved by the activation of the so-called ramping constraint in COSMOS. - Non-intuitive situations were found.
-Enforcing intuitiveness through FBIMC deteriorates only very slightly the indicators. - Overall, resilience is improved in FBMC for all hubs (including Belgium), but a poorer resilience of the Belgium market in heavily congested situations was observed and should be monitored.
+Enforcing source-to-sink intuitiveness through FBIMC in COSMOS deteriorates only very slightly the indicators.
+Moreover, non-intuitive situations represent a minor proportion of the analysed cases. - Overall, resilience is improved in FBMC for all hubs (including Belgium).
+In FBIMC, a significant decrease of the Belgian market resilience is observed.